mon5termatt/medicat_installer/README.md

 # Main Files
 ### Medicat_Installer.bat
-The main file for windows
+The main file with guided prompts for downloading and installing Medicat USB

-#### the encoded text at the bottom is some small files.
+#### the encoded text at the bottom of the main script is for extracting some small files without the internet.

 [batbox.exe](https://github.com/TheBATeam/BATBOX-An-Awesome-Batch-Plugin)

 [Box.bat](https://github.com/TheBATeam/Box-Function-2.0)